Zuiron/Photosynthesis/README.md

 > **Warning**
 > This project is still in heavy development!
 You are free to compile yourself and try it out, but keep in mind that there will be missing blockmodels, textures, features etc... **This mod is not in a playable state!**

+# Changed Mob Behavior
+When milking cows, it gets a cooldown of 8000 ticks, 1/3 of a minecraft day.
+Meaning you can only milk a cow 3 times a day.
+Also you get Cows Milk instead of regular milk (Minecraft Milk).

+When milking goats, it gets a cooldown of 8000 ticks, 1/3 of a minecraft day.
+Meaning you can only milk a cow 3 times a day.
+Also you get Goats Milk instead of regular milk (Minecraft Milk).

+# Seasons
+When seasons is enabled. crops grow in specific fashion based on the crop.
+Hover over seeds or produce to see which season it should be planted and when it will mature.

+Also BONEMEAL is disabled if seasons is enabled.

 # Tree's